klauer/epics-sumo-mirror/doc/reference-sumo-scan.rst

     file.
 ``-t, --trace``
     Switch on some trace messages.
+``--exceptions``
+    On fatal errors that raise python exceptions, don't catch these.
+This will show a python stacktrace instead of an error message and may be useful for debugging the program."
 ``-v, --verbose``
     Show command calls.
 This option value is stored in the configuration file.
 ``-n, --dry-run``